MooersLab/MooersLab/README.md

 Some of our LaTeX templates are in repos found here.

 We are also fans of Jupyter Notebooks.
+There is something inexplicable about Jupyter Notebooks that making coding in them so fun.
 We have developed tools for working on Jupyter with PyMOL and CCTBX.
-Jupyter Notebooks may be frustrating for those without some formal training in computing.
+Jupyter Notebooks may be frustrating for those without at least some formal training in computing.
 You have to always be aware of the state of your computer, or at least the state in which you expected it to be in.
+Those who lack this awareness will run into a lot of trouble.

 We code in mainly in Python but often in Bash, R, Clojure, Elisp, Julia, Fortran, and C/C++.